From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Robust Controller Synthesis

-The synthesis of output-feedback controllers for systems with parametric uncertainties has been thoroughly investigated in the literature~\cite{scherer1997multiobjective, zhou1998essentials} and has been recognized as a non-convex optimization problem.
-The controller design is facilitated through a process of alternating between robust synthesis and analysis.
-An iterative optimization methodology for this purpose is detailed in~\ifbool{arxiv}{Appendix~\ref{sec:lqg_synth}}{\cite[Appendix~D]{balim2024data}}.
-To alleviate computational burden, the following proposition provides an over-approximation of the set $\mathbf{\Delta}_\delta $ that reduces the optimization problems dimensionality.
+The synthesis of output-feedback controllers for systems with parametric uncertainties has been thoroughly investigated in the literature~\cite{scherer2000robust, zhou1998essentials} and has been recognized as a non-convex optimization problem.
+The controller design is facilitated through a process of alternating between robust synthesis and analysis, see \ifbool{arxiv}{Appendix~\ref{sec:lqg_synth}}{\cite[Appendix~C]{balim2024data}} for implementation details.
+To alleviate computational burden, the following proposition provides an over-approximation of the set $\boldsymbol{\Delta}_\delta $ that reduces the optimization problem's dimensionality. \begin{proposition} For any matrix $D \in \mathbf{S}_{++}^{n_\mathrm{x} + n_\mathrm{u}}$, consider the following set: